sebastianha/angular-bootstrap-pwgen/README.md

 angular-bootstrap-pwgen
 =======================

-Bootstrap styled password input field with animated password generator for AngularJS
+An animated password generator for AngularJS styled to fit the Twitter Bootstrap standard design

 Screenshot: